 "Wrap Around" MortgageA mortgage that includes the remaining balance on an existing first mortgage plus an additional amount requested by the mortgagor.
 Full payments on both mortgages are made to the "Wrap Around" mortgagee, who then forwards the payments on the first mortgage to the first mortgagee.
 These mortgages may not be allowed by the first mortgage holder, and if discovered, could be subject to a demand for full payment.

-Cambridge Mortgage Group, LLC. is licensed to do business in Massachusetts.
-Our NMLS # is 128001.
+South Shore Bank is licensed to do business in Massachusetts.
+Our NMLS # is 407656.